 Medical coding plays a key role in the healthcare industry.
 It enables both providers and payors to describe diagnoses and treatments and to determine the associated costs and reimbursements.
 It’s also complicated, time-consuming, and prone to errors.

-Powered by AWS artificial intelligence (AI) and machine learning (ML) services, the app translates recorded medical appointment notes and uses the information to more accurately generate medical codes.
+Powered by AWS artificial intelligence (AI) and machine learning (ML) services, including Amazon Comprehend Medical, the app translates recorded medical appointment notes and uses the information to more accurately generate medical codes.
 The solution incorporates high-level security and data privacy controls to help meet HIPAA compliance requirements.
 It’s also cost-effective and requires little administration.

 The Background and Challenges